torunar/blog-dumper/README.md

 ## Development

-If you are unhappy with the way BlogDumper functions (and your probably are), you can alter its behaviour by writing your own post content handlers and/or writers and putting them in the `src/overrides` directory.
+If you are unhappy with the way BlogDumper functions (and you probably are), you can alter its behaviour by writing your own post content handlers and/or writers and putting them in the `src/overrides` directory.

 Just keep the same structure the `src` directory has, and the magic will happen.